Clark Maxwell Jr.

-Clark Maxwell Jr. (August 21, 1934 – January 18, 2011) was an American politician.
-He served as a Republican member for the 45th district of the Florida House of Representatives.
-He also served as a member for the 16th district of the Florida Senate.
+Clark Maxwell Jr. (August 21, 1934 – January 18, 2011) was an American politician from Florida.
+A member of the Republican Party, he served in the Florida House of Representatives from 1974 to 1978 and in the Florida Senate from 1978 to 1984.

 Life and career

 Maxwell was born in St. Petersburg, Florida.
 He attended Florida Southern College and served in the United States Army.

 In 1974, Maxwell was elected to represent the 45th district of the Florida House of Representatives, succeeding F. Eugene Tubbs.
 He served until 1978, when he was succeeded by Winston Gardner Jr. In the same year, he was elected to represent the 16th district of the Florida Senate, succeeding Lori Wilson.
-He resigned in 1983 and was succeeded by Tim Deratany.
+He resigned in 1984 and was succeeded by Tim Deratany.

-Maxwell died in January 2011 at his home in Palm Coast, Florida, at the age of 76.
+Maxwell died on January 18, 2011 at his home in Palm Coast, Florida, at the age of 76.